Of Commerce, Counsel & the Coin

 Even within the inflationary regime, the evidence of natural deflation is everywhere, for those willing to look.

 This pattern repeats in every sector where technology outpaces the money printer.
-In 1956, 256 gigabytes of computer storage would have cost approximately twenty billion dollars.
+In 1956, a single gigabyte of storage would have cost around ten million dollars.
 By 1985, one gigabyte cost forty thousand dollars.
 By 2000, it was seven dollars and seventy cents.
 By 2018, less than two cents.
 That is a decline of more than 99.99 percent over six decades, plotted on a near-perfect exponential curve.
 Television prices, computing power, solar energy, telecommunications: wherever technology advances rapidly, prices fall in real terms even as the monetary authorities pump trillions of new dollars into the system.
 The deflation is so powerful that the inflation cannot fully mask it.
 And yet economists look at these sectors and treat them as exceptions rather than as evidence of the rule.

 The Hammer of AI